Kichute – Put This Power On!

 9- Rubber Outsole Unit

-Basically, the sole was a block of Vulcanized Rubber with the following aspects highlight below:
+Basically, the sole was a block of Vulcanized Rubber with the following aspects highlighted below:

 In 1843 Charles Goodyear eventually invented vulcanized rubber, which successfully maintained its elasticity in both cold and warm temperatures.